Devlight/PulseView/README.md

 Android SDK Version
 =========

-PulseView requires a minimum SDK version of 11.
+`PulseView` requires a minimum SDK version of 11.

 Sample
 ========

-For PulseView you can set such parameters as:
+For `PulseView` you can set such parameters as:

  - icon:

-    at first you need to set icon for PulseView.
+    at first you need to set icon for `PulseView`.

  - icon width and height: